With every thought, feeling, word and action, you are choosing what you are empowering.

 It’s not as if, upon turning 18 or 21 or 30, that we suddenly stopped thinking and acting in all the ways we had been pressured or forced to by all those caregivers and authority figures.
 Sure, we might think we individuated in all the important ways, but looking closer, we find much we haven’t examined.
 Clues arise when we’re in new situations or under stress and find, for example, that we’re feeling anxiety that’s out of proportion, or we’re acting in ways that seem out of our control.

 As a natural part of child development, we imbibed everything around us and filed it away in the subconscious.
 This is in part because, as youngsters, our brains were basically in an altered state.
-Dr. Bruce Lipton, stem cell biologist and author of The Biology of Belief, explains in the video below that in the first seven years of life, the brain operates at a lower frequency.
+Dr. Bruce Lipton, stem cell biologist and author of The Biology of Belief, explains (in a video below) that in the first seven years of life, the brain operates at a lower frequency.
 During this time, the subconscious mind learns via a form of hypnosis, downloading what it observes.

 As an adult, a person may be under the influence of the subconscious mind as much as 95% of the time.